-- (2) number of days lost due to industrial accidents (excluding travel accidents and extended absences or relapses arising from industrial accidents in prior years) over total payroll hours times 1,000 - (3) excluding Logiters, acquired in August 2016
+(2) number of days lost due to industrial accidents (excluding travel accidents and extended absences or relapses arising from industrial accidents in prior years) over total payroll hours times 1,000

 The Group is also exposed to the risk of road accidents during the performance of the transportation services it may be required to carry out as part of its contract logistics services.
 Road risk is subject to a specific support and prevention plan that defines the procedures for recruitment, in-house and external training, awareness campaigns and driver monitoring designed to influence driver behavior in order to prevent risks.
 A driver bonus scheme based on minimizing accidents has been set up.